Experiences & Amenities

 There are also several ox-bow lakes in the park that offer good opportunities for fishing.
 Feel free to check with park staff if you have any questions about fishing in the park.
 To improve your chances of catching fish, look for areas on the river without swimmers.

 - All fishing within the park must conform to regulations concerning size, number, method of capture and season.
 A fishing license may be required, they can be purchased on-line or by contacting the Florida Wildlife Conservation Commission at 1-888-347-4356.
 More information is available at the Florida Wildlife Commission’s Fishing in Florida.

 There are several geocaches at Blackwater River State Park.
 Can you find them all?
 Be sure to check Geocaching.com for a full listing of the area.

-The Operation Recreation GeoTour hosted by Geocaching.com, stretches from Pensacola to Key West and includes 71 of the First Three Time National Gold Medal Award Winning Florida State Parks and Trails.
+The Operation Recreation GeoTour hosted by Geocaching.com stretches from Pensacola to Key West and includes 71 of the first four-time National Gold Medal award winning Florida State Parks and Trails.
 Visit 20 caches and win the Official Operation Recreation Geocoin.
-Download and print the Official Tracking Sheet to begin your adventure.
+Download and print the official tracking sheet to begin your adventure.